MisanthropeGirl/schroders/README.md

 ## 2025-11-10

 Since the playwright setup includes GitHub actions I thought I might commit this single test, push it and see what happens.
 If this doesn't work then I'll uninstall playwright and come back to it at a later time.

+Update: It didn't work.
+The GitHub action complained about redux and its dependencies.
+Another push to get me to buy a new machine!